AktechLabs/cirun-docs/docs/reference/access_control.md

 if there is an event of a workflow job and that requires cirun to spinup a resource (runner), it will only spinup a runner if that workflow job was triggered by a member of the given team on a given repository in a policy defined on that resource.

+## Configuration Reference

+### `policies`

+A policy defines the access control rules for a particular repository.

+- `id`: (string) A unique identifier
+- `repo`: (string) name of the github repository, for which the rule is defined.
+- `teams`: (list of string) list of teams who can spinup runners for the given repository, i.e. all the members of the given team can spinup runners (the resources which have this policy attached) for the given repository.
+- `roles`: (list of string) list of roles the user must have on the repository to be able to spinup runners on the repository.
+- `users`: (list of string) list of users (github usernames) who can spinup runners in the repository.
+- `pull_request`: (boolean): If the users in the above-mentioned teams/users can spinup runners on a pull request.
+Default is false.

+### `access_control`

+An access control entry defines what policies are attached to a resource.
+The users in a policy can spinup given resource on the repository in that policy.

+- `resource`: (string) Name of the cirun resource i.e. the name of the runner configuration from `.cirun.global.yml`.
+This is the runner configuration a user authorizes in the policy can spin up.
+- `policies`: (list of string) List of policies that will have access to a given resource.

 ### From the above example:
 If a workflow job is triggered on `aktechlabs/cirun-demo` and it requests the resource `gpu-runner`,